SMEAT

 a year agoBeginner-Level 1

-The SMEAT exam is conducted in two parts - Test 1 and Test 2.
-The duration of each test is 90 minutes and carries 50 marks.
+SMEAT exam is conducted in two parts, Test 1 and Test 2.
+Both tests are mandatory.
+The duration of each test is 90 minutes and the total marks are 50 for each test.

-Test 1 (T1) is a General Test of Ability, while Test 2 (T2) is a Test of Creative Competencies.
+Test 1 (T1) is a General Test of Ability and Test 2 (T2) is a Test of Creative Competencies.

 New answer posted